viktree/scaling-enigma/src/pages/blog/affine-transformations/index.md

   \end{bmatrix}
 $$

-Finally, by seperating out our original vector, we end up with the following representation:
+Finally, by separating out our original vector, we end up with the following representation:

 $$
 \begin{bmatrix}